Ghazand/oop/README.md

 ->Inheritance is a mechanism for code reuse and hierarchy creation, it is a kind of relationship dog is a  kind of animal.

-->Encapsulation hides internal implementation details, getter, and setter methods used to change attributes
+->Encapsulation hides internal implementation details, getter, and setter methods used to change attributes.
+A class is an example of encapsulation(public, protected, private access).

 ->Method overloading

 ->Method overriding

-->Polymorphism allows objects to exhibit different behaviors based on their types or the context in which they are used, shape example circle,rectangle
+->Polymorphism allows objects to exhibit different behaviors based on their types or the context in which they are used, for example, circle, rectangle

 ->Inner classes

-->abstraction
+->abstraction achieved through abstract class, abstract method, it does not generate an abstract class object; however, you can provide definition by inheritance.

 ->Interface, and multiple interface implementation example